LuigiStammati/DRY-Ansible-for-Network-Automation/README.md

 node and interface of a particular group in the inventory file.

-The primary goal of this project is to assist network engineers who needs to deploy a testing environment quickly, reliably and with as few manual inputs as possible.
+The primary goal of this project is to assist network engineers who need to deploy a testing environment quickly, reliably and with as few manual inputs as possible.

-Another intent is to illustrate some example of how to combine open source building blocks such as Ansible, Python, Jinja2 and Juniper APIs to facilitate the process of embracing a more comprehensive DevNetOps culture.
+Another intent is to illustrate some examples of how open source building blocks such as Ansible, Python and Jinja2 can be used in combination with Junos OS APIs.

 Don't Repeat Yourself (DRY) is the core paradigm driving this project: